beka68/gomoku-python/README.md

-# gomoku-python
+#Gomoku in Python
 Gomoku written in Python with elements of functional programming.

+##GUI
+GUI uses tkinter for drawing board and pieces.